onflow/cadence/migrations_data/staged-contracts-report-2024-06-12T13-03-00Z-testnet.md

 * Flow-go build: v0.35.14-crescendo-preview.27-atree-inlining

 > [!NOTE]
 > Developers can use Crescendo migration environment to test your migrated dapp!
 We notify the community in [Discord Developer UPdates channel](https://discord.com/channels/613813861610684416/811693600403357706) when the environment is available for testing after migration.
-The Access node endpoint for the migration environment is: `access-001.migrationtestnet1.nodes.onflow.org:9000`.
+The Access node endpoint for the migration environment is: `access-001.migrationtestnet1.nodes.onflow.org:9000` for the gRPC API and `https://rest-migrationtestnet.onflow.org/v1/` for the REST API.`

 **Useful Tools / Links**
 * [View contracts staged on Testnet](https://f.dnz.dev/0x2ceae959ed1a7e7a/)